 An R2RML mapping defines a mapping from a relational database to an RDF dataset.
 This mapping itself is represented as an RDF graph.
 In other words, RDF is used not just as the target data model of the mapping, but also as a formalism for representing the R2RML mapping itself.
 An RDF graph that represents an R2RML mapping is called a mapping graph.

-An R2RML mapping document is any document written in the Turtle [TURTLE] RDF syntax that encodes an R2RML mapping graph.
+An R2RML mapping document is any document written in some RDF serializationthat encodes an R2RML mapping graph.
 All examples throughout this specification use the Turtle syntax.

 For R2RML mapping files, the same media type as for Turtle should be used: text/turtle.
 The preferred file extension is .ttl.